bytecodealliance/wasm-micro-runtime/gitbook/tutorial/build_tutorial/README.md

 ## Supported architectures and platforms

-Here is a list of architectures and platforms WAMR support, you could click to the link for quick reference.
+Here is a list of architectures and platforms WAMR support.
+You could click on the link for quick reference.

 The iwasm supports the following architectures: